Gandi-IDE/custom-extension/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## What for
-This repo is for CCW Creator who wants make and test their own extensions.
+This repo is for Gandi Developer who wants make and test their own extensions.
 ## About license
 Extensions in this repository are licensed under [LGPL-2.1](./LICENSE) by default, but certain extensions may have different licenses (such as extensions ported from TurboWarp for which we are grateful for their contributions).
 ## How to jump in